 When a referral is made, the LA will always attach the EHCP, the most recent Annual Review (except in the case of new EHCPs) and any appended reports about the child from the professionals involved, and the view of the LA on suitability.
 The Headteacher will review the referral papers and request any additional reports required to inform a recommendation.
-In some cases, a member of the school staff will visit the child in their current setting.
+In some cases, a member of the school staff will visit the child in their current setting or contact the school SENCO/Senior Leadership Team for additional information relating to their pupil's consult.